Talcum Increases the Risk of Ovarian Cancer in Women

 Talc has been used for thousands of years as a cosmetic and hygiene product.
 One of the most notable talcum powder product is Johnson & Johnson’s Baby Powder, which was introduced to the market in 1893.
 While the powder was catered to infants to prevent diaper rash and smooth skin, women have been using it as a feminine hygiene product.

 However, in 2013, a study published in Cancer Prevention Research looked at data on approximately 2,000 women who used talcum powder on the genital area and suggested that those who use talc body powder may have increased their risk of ovarian cancer by 20% to 30%.
-There are some experts out there who suggest that tens of thousands of ovarian cancer cases annually may be caused by talcum powder usage.
+There are some experienced specialists out there who suggest that tens of thousands of ovarian cancer cases annually may be caused by talcum powder usage.

 Talcum Powder Ovarian Cancer Lawsuit Allegations

 Talc contained in Johnson & Johnson’s Baby Powder and Shower-to-Shower Body Powder can travel through the vagina and enter the ovaries.
 Due to this result, those who have been diagnosed with ovarian cancer are often found to have talc evident in their tumors.
 Despite the fact that Johnson & Johnson and other manufacturers knew or should have known about the potential risks for their talcum powder products for years, this information has been withheld from women.

 - Common allegations associated with talcum powder lawsuits against Johnson & Johnson include:

 - Failure to warn about the increased risk of ovarian cancer from talc powder products